 A complete set of types is now available for the batch configuration, but at this point, none of these types have been attached to a part of the configuration.
 The bind statement associates a particular type to a path.
 Note that a single path can have multiple type declarations associated with it.
-For the batch configuration, the services/batch-worker.pan have had a bind statement added.
+For the batch configuration, the services/batch-server.pan and services/batch-worker.pan have had a bind statement added.